Royal Wolverhampton NHS Trust: Facilities

 The New Cross Hospital Trust was established in 1994, covered Wolverhampton, the Black Country, South Staffordshire, North Worcestershire and Shropshire.

-It also owns the former eye hospital building in Wolverhampton, which is now derelict.
+The trust owns the former eye hospital building in Wolverhampton, which is now derelict.

-In December 2013 it was announced that the Trust would be unable to achieve foundation status for at least six months after a Care Quality Commission inspection raised concerns about staffing levels.
+In December 2013 it was announced that the trust would be unable to achieve foundation status for at least six months after a Care Quality Commission inspection raised concerns about staffing levels.
 In March 2015 it abandoned plans to become a foundation trust.

-In October 2014 it was announced that the Trust would take over Cannock Chase Hospital formerly run by Mid Staffordshire NHS Foundation Trust.
+In October 2014 it was announced that the trust would take over Cannock Chase Hospital formerly run by Mid Staffordshire NHS Foundation Trust.

 In February 2019 Dr Steve Field was appointed Chair of the trust.

 In March 2020, Cannock Chase Hospital was forced to temporarily close down to assist Wolverhampton New Cross Hospital staff with the care of seriously ill patients.

 Primary care

 It took over three GP practices in Wolverhampton in April 2016 as a pilot scheme for vertically integrated care.
 The 12 GPs became employees of the trust.
-The practices: Alfred Squire Road Health Centre and Lea Road Medical Practice in Wolverhampton and the MGS Medical Practice in Bilston have 23,000 registered patients.
-In June 2017 it took over more practices bringing the total to 12 with 70,000 registered patients and 37 GP partners now employed by the trust.
-In May 2022 it proposed to merge the 8 practices so there would only be one GMS contract.
+The practices - Alfred Squire Road Health Centre and Lea Road Medical Practice in Wolverhampton and the MGS Medical Practice in Bilston - have 23,000 registered patients.
+In June 2017 it took over more practices bringing the total to 12 with 70,000 registered patients and 37 GP partners employed by the trust.
+In May 2022 it proposed merging the eight GMS contracts it had with its GP practices into one.

-It announced a partnership with Babylon Health in January 2020 to develop “digital-first integrated care”.
+It announced a partnership with Babylon Health in January 2020 to develop "digital-first integrated care".
 The trust itself runs 10 GP practices.
 In April 2020 it made a deal with the company for citywide coverage of its new COVID-19 care assistant app, which will be available to 300,000 patients registered to Wolverhampton GPs, and all the trust staff.
-It agreed a new five-year deal with Babylon in August 2021 to use Babylon 360 to support patients at the trust’s nine GP practices.
-This is said to be an ‘integrated and accessible digital-first healthcare experience’.
+It agreed a new five-year deal with Babylon in August 2021 to use Babylon 360 to support patients at the trust's nine GP practices.

 Performance

-The Trust was highlighted by NHS England as having 3 of 148 reported never events in the period from April to September 2013.
+The trust was highlighted by NHS England as having 3 of 148 reported never events in the period from April to September 2013.